Student Disciplinary Process

-12. At the hearing, Respondents may, in an orderly fashion, present evidence, make opening and closing statements, respond to questions from the Board, offer witnesses and a single character reference, and hear and question evidence brought against them.
+12. At the hearing, Respondents may, in an orderly fashion, present evidence, make opening and closing statements, respond to questions from the Board, offer witnesses and a single character reference, question witnesses through the Board chair, and hear and question evidence brought against them.

 13. Misrepresentations or falsehoods by Respondents constitute a further violation and may be judged by the Board to compound the gravity of the original charge(s).

-E. General Expectations of Individuals Involved in Disciplinary Hearings
+E. General Expectations of Individuals Involved in Judicial Board Hearings

 1. Complainants must attend the hearing unless Respondents consent to proceedings without Complainants present.

-2. At the hearing, Complainants may in an orderly fashion, make opening and closing statements, respond to questions from the Board, offer witnesses, and hear and question evidence.
+2. At the hearing, Complainants may in an orderly fashion, make opening and closing statements, respond to questions from the Board, offer witnesses, question witnesses through the Board chair, and hear and question evidence.

-3. Student witnesses and other resource individuals are not compelled to attend, produce evidence, or participate at a hearing.
+3. Witnesses and other resource individuals are not compelled to attend, produce evidence, or participate at a hearing.

-4. Student witnesses and other individuals who attend are not allowed to participate actively in the hearing process unless permitted by the Chair.
+4. Observers or other individuals present at the hearing are not allowed to participate actively in the hearing process unless permitted by the Chair.
 All questions and comments must be addressed to the Chair.

 5. The Board expects truthfulness and honesty from all participants at a hearing.
 Purposefully misleading and/or false statements may result in serious disciplinary charges leading to a separate hearing.

 6. Given the confidential nature of the College’s judicial procedures, witnesses and other individuals shall not discuss the case with persons not present at the hearing.
+Furthermore, Complainants, Respondents, witnesses and other individuals shall not share or distribute materials from the hearing without the consent of the Judicial Board Advisor.
 Doing so may result in disciplinary charges leading to a separate hearing or administrative action.